arnav-n/etherdrive/README.md

 A user can register in the system by calling registerUser(), and can then perform actions to manage their inventory, view all listed cars, create a listing of their own, or place a bid for a listing.
 After registering, the user will be assigned a User ID which they can use to place bids or create listings.
 All functionality happens within the Market.sol smart contract.

+## Components
+The main Market smart contract organizes all the data and functionality of this marketplace.
+Users, Cars, and Listings are all stored as structs, and users of the application can create and interact with Listing instances to facilitate the purchasing of Car instances.
+Users do not have to sign up as a specific buyer or seller, and can easily create a listing to sell their car or bid on a listing to try and purchase a car.

 ## Documentation
 - `registerUser()`